Hierarchical Bayesian Nearest Neighbor Co-Kriging Gaussian Process Models; An Application to Intersatellite Calibration: Introduction

-Statistical methods for large spatial data-sets have received much attention in the recent past.
+Recently, statistical methods for large spatial data sets have received much attention.
 Many of the most popular techniques rely on low-rank approximation \citep{banerjee2008gaussian,cressie2008fixed}, approximate likelihood methods \citep{stein2004approximating,Gramacy2015}, covariance tapering methods \citep{furrer2006covariance,kaufman2008covariance,du2009fixed}, sparse structures \citep{lindgren2011explicit,nychka2015multiresolution,datta2016hierarchical}, multiple-scale approximation \citep{Sang2012,Katzfuss2016}, and lower dimensional conditional distributions \citep{vecchia1988estimation,stein2004approximating,datta2016hierarchical,katzfuss2017general}.
 A number of these methods have been generalized to handle large data from multiple sources.
 For example, \citet{nguyen2012spatial,nguyen2017multivariate} have proposed data fusion techniques based on fixed ranked kriging \citep{cressie2008fixed}.
 The accuracy of this approach relies on the number of basis functions and can only capture large scale variation of the covariance function.
-When the data-sets are dense, strongly correlated, and the noise effect is sufficiently small, the low rank kriging techniques have difficulty to account for small scale variation \citep{stein2014limitations}.
-More recently, \citet{taylor2018spatial} embed NNGP into a spatial factor model and use NNGP to model the resulting independent GP processes.
-This method is based on the assumption that data-sets of different sources follow an overlapping structure, which makes it limited for real applications.
+When the data sets are dense, strongly correlated, and the noise effect is sufficiently small, low rank kriging techniques have difficulty accounting for small scale variation \citep{stein2014limitations}.
+More recently, \citet{taylor2018spatial} embedded the nearest-neighbor Gaussian process (NNGP) into a spatial factor model and used NNGP to model the resulting independent GP processes.
+This method assumes that data sets from different sources follow an overlapping structure, limiting its use for real applications.